Madonna and sexuality: Discussions and attributed impacts

-Credits to Madonna were dismissed by others giving her a less-centered role.
-Others, for instance, gave her a prominent negative cultural role over others.
-In her book Sex Symbols (1999), Donna Leigh-Kile explained that Madonna "has pushed the boundaries that most women do not wish to broach".
-In The Happy Stripper (2007), author said that some feminist critics said Madonna "degraded" womanhood, calling her "vulgar, sacrilegious, stupid, shallow [and] opportunistic".
+Conversely, other scholars and commentators have dismissed claims of Madonna's positive influence or have assigned her a more negative cultural role.
+In her book Sex Symbols (1999), Donna Leigh-Kile described that Madonna "has pushed the boundaries that most women do not wish to broach".
+In The Happy Stripper (2007), the author reports that feminist critics have described Madonna as degrading to womanhood, characterizing her as "vulgar, sacrilegious, stupid, shallow [and] opportunistic".
+Professor Sheila Jeffreys argues that Madonna contributed to the cultural normalization of prostitution, citing a spokesperson of a pro-prostitution organization called Network of Sex Work Projects whom was favorable to Madonna's impact for her industry.
+In Cultural Studies: Theory and Practice (2011), Chris Barker identified Madonna as a significant point of reference of the raunch culture.

-Professor Mandy Merck from Royal Holloway in Perversions: Deviant Readings by Mandy Merck (1993), reminding said that "the story of the sex goddess can never be entirely her own", because despite Madonna may seem to be "the most self-authored sexual artifact of this (or any other) time", her career coincides with long-held positions on pornography, fashion and sexual conduct.
-In Cultural Studies: Theory and Practice (2011), Chris Barker said that Madonna is a significant point of reference in the raunch culture.
 According to Hypebot, Cher and Madonna were the mothers of pop-porn chic.

-Alaina Demopoulos, an editor from The Guardian reminds some criticisms from Black community after the singer gave self-credit on her role, while Demopoulos ironized Madonna "would like to remind us all that she invented sex".
-Tony Hicks, a music critic from Riff magazine about similar criticisms related to the African American culture, said "it's true, to a certain extent", but he argues "Madonna's barrier-smashing really was different" and also suggests despite she polarized views, "she was necessary".
-In the 1990s, Madonna's critic bell hooks charged the singer because she felt many black women who are disgusted by Madonna's flaunting of sexual experience are enraged due she is "able to project and affirm with material gain has been the stick the society has used to justify its continued beating and assault on the black female body".
+In the early 1990s, bell hooks criticized Madonna from a racial perspective, saying that many black women who are disgusted by her flaunting of sexual experience are enraged due Madonna is "able to project and affirm with material gain has been the stick the society has used to justify its continued beating and assault on the black female body".